the-events-calendar/tampermonkey-scripts/other/README.md

-# Tribe Sniffer
+# TEC Sniffer
 Author: Andras Guseo
 Current version: 2.1.0
 Release date: November 26, 2020

 ## Description
-This is a tool created for the Support Team at Modern Tribe | The Events Calendar.
+This is a tool created for the Support Team at The Events Calendar.

 * tribe-sniffer.user.js - TamperMonkey script
 * tribe-sniffer.min.js - Bookmarklet script

 ## What does it do?
-The script adds a sniffer button to the lower right corner of each webpage.
+The script adds a frame to the right side of each webpage.
-With clicking on the button on a WordPress site that is running our plugins the sniffer will check the following attributes on the page:
+The sniffer will check the following attributes on the page:

+### Competitor products
+Recognized competitors:
+* Modern Events Calendar
+* Events Manager

 ### Page attributes
 * Is it Single Event view?